Calorimetric Measurement of Multi-TeV Muons via Deep Regression: Detector geometry and simulation

 Since our goal in this work is to show the feasibility of muon-energy estimation from energy deposits in a calorimeter, we strip the problem of any complication from factors that are ancillary to the task.
 For that reason, we consider a homogeneous lead tungstate cuboid calorimeter with a total depth in $z$ of $\SI{2032}{\mm}$ and a spatial extent of $\SI{120}{\mm}$ in $x$ and $y$.
 The calorimeter is segmented into 50 layers in $z$, each with a thickness of $\SI{39.6}{\mm}$; this corresponds to 4.5 radiation lengths.
 Such a longitudinal segmentation allows for electromagnetic showers to be well resolvable.
 Each layer is further segmented in $x$ and $y$ in $32 \times 32$ cells, with a size of $\SI{3.73}{\mm} \times \SI{3.73}{\mm}$.
 This results in \num{51200} channels in total.

-In order to make the study more realistic, as well as to provide a comparison with curvature-based momentum estimates, we assume that the calorimeter is embedded in a uniform 2-Tesla magnetic field, provided by an external solenoid or dipole magnet.
+We assume that the calorimeter is embedded in a uniform 2-Tesla magnetic field, provided by an external solenoid or dipole magnet.
 The chosen magnet strength equals that of the ATLAS detector, and is in the range of what future collider detectors will likely be endowed with.
 We note that the magnetic bending of muon tracks inside the calorimeter volume is very small in the energy range of our interest (\SI{1}{\tev} and above), and its effect on the regression task is negligible there\footnote{A \SI{1}{\tev} muon traversing a uniform 2-Tesla field for \SI{2.032}{\meter} withstands a transverse displacement of \SI{1.24}{\mm} from its original trajectory, which is less than a third of a calorimeter cell.}.
 In the studies reported {\em infra} we will both compare the curvature-based momentum estimate provided by an ATLAS-like detector to the radiative losses-driven one, and combine the two to show their complementarity.